HFang1012/HFang1012/README.md

 - 👀 I’m interested in learning to code games and algorithmic programs
 - 🌱 I’m currently learning Java and GDS
 - 💞️ I’m looking to collaborate on nothing, I collaborate with people I know or work alone.
-- 📫 How to reach me You don't!
-Pls don't doxx me!
+- 📫 How to reach me
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am still alive!